memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 YIELD training_results, validation_results
 RETURN training_results, validation_results;
 ```
-and Voilà, training and validation results through epochs are summarized and returned to __you__.
+to get training and validation results summarized through epochs.

 ### **Get training results**

-This method is used when the user wants to get performance data obtained from the last training.
+The `get_training_results` method is used when the user wants to get performance data obtained from the last training.
 It is in the same form as a result of calling the training method.
 If there is no loaded model, the exception will be thrown.

 ```
 CALL link_prediction.get_training_results()